xyliatgithub/IntroInfoSec2020-OLD/lab3/README.md

 For Windows users, please refer to these getting started series of [win-1](http://mountrouidoux.people.cofc.edu/CyberPaths/GettingStartedWindows.html) [win-2](http://mountrouidoux.people.cofc.edu/CyberPaths/GettingStartedWindowsHelloGENI.html).
 For Mac users, please refer to these guides of [mac-1](http://mountrouidoux.people.cofc.edu/CyberPaths/GettingStartedMac.html) [mac-2](http://mountrouidoux.people.cofc.edu/CyberPaths/GettingStartedMacHelloGENI.html).

-## Module1: Certificate Issuance and Revocation (25 points)
+## Module 1: Certificate Issuance and Revocation (40 points)

 Complete tasks in the [lab manual](module1/README.md) and answer all questions.
 Use your team name(initials of your team members) instead of "jhuws" in the instructions.
 Since you are required to include screenshots in your report, it is suggested that you capture screenshots periodically.

-## Module2: Certificate Authority Hierarchy (25 points)
+## Module 2: Certificate Authority Hierarchy

 Follow the instructions in the [lab manual](module2/README.md) and answer all questions.
 Use your team name(initials of your team members) instead of "jhuws" in the instructions.
 Still, you have to include screenshots for this module in the report.
 Please capture them periodically.

 ## Questions (10 points)

-There are 5 additional questions from module1 and module2, as listed in the lab manuals.
+There are 3 additional questions in Module 1, as listed at the end of the lab manual.
 Please don't forget to answer those questions in detail.

 ## Submission Details